 Placing Films and Other Media on Reserve

-Instructors may place films and other non-print materials on reserve at the Media Services desk on Paley Library's Ground Floor.
+Instructors may place films or other non-print materials on reserve at the Paley Library's ground floor Media Services desks.

-The library will attempt to acquire copies of films needed for reserves.
+The library will attempt to acquire copies of required viewings.
 It can take several months to order and process new items, so please plan accordingly.
-Also, please be aware that films do go out-of-print, and rights issues may prevent other films from being made available.
+Also, please be aware that films go out-of-print, and rights issues may prevent films from being available.

 Instructor's may place personal copies of films on reserve, provided that the copy complies with copyright law.
 Personal films are labeled and barcoded, and may sustain wear and tear.
 The libraries make every effort to ensure the safety of instructors' personal copies, but is not responsible for replacement or compensation if theft or damage should occur.

 Please direct any further questions about media reserves to email@example.com.